ibkisthere/ibkisthere/README.md

 ### <div align="center">Hi there 👋 I'm Ibukunoluwa, a mobile developer </div>

-- 🔭 I’m currently working on Flutter, Kotlin, Swift projects
+- 🔭 I’m currently working on Flutter, Swift ang Golang projects

 - 🌱 I’m currently learning C, C++ for low level programming 😊, also Math for Computer Science and Data Structures and Algorithms 😄

-- 👯 I’m looking to collaborate on any projects that uses Flutter, Kotlin , Swift amd go!
+- 👯 I’m looking to collaborate on any projects that uses Flutter, Kotlin , Swift, Golang!

 - ❓ Ask me about anything related to Flutter, Kotlin , Swift and other related technologies